All Episodes

 Let's continue the Ukraine impeachment.

-They're talking about the Vinmans, then interim U.S. attorney Ed Martin earlier this year sent letters to Democratic Representative Eugene Vinman of Virginia seeking information about a business Vinman and his brother Alexander Vinman founded to help arm Ukraine to fire Russia.
+Then interim U.S. Attorney Ed Martin earlier this year sent letters to Democratic Representative Eugene Vinman of Virginia seeking information about a business Vinman and his brother Alexander Vinman founded to help arm Ukraine to fire Russia.

 According to the Washington Post, CNN has not reported on these letters.

-Before Eugene Vinman was elected to Congress, the Vinman brothers blew the whistle on Trump, tying Ukraine aid to the country, announcing an investigation into the Bidens.
+Before Eugene Vinman was elected to Congress, the Vinman brothers blew the whistle on Trump, tying Ukraine aid to the country, announcing an investigation into the Bidens, and Joe Biden was Trump's campaign, whom former top administration official Elon Musk called a traitor.

-Right, okay, this is interesting, actually, right?
+So this is, so I'm right, okay, this is interesting actually, right?

-So we go back to that second.
+So we go back to that.

 So what this is, is business as usual not being business as usual, right?